Survey Studies in Reformed Theology

 1 Peter 1:22-23 “since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is, through the living and abiding word of God.”

-This does not mean that God cannot at times work without the written or proclaimed Word.
-This becomes evident as we consider how God might deal with those who die in infancy, and the mentally incompetent who die without understanding the words of the gospel.
+God can at times work this regeneration upon someone without the written or proclaimed Word.
+This is evident as we consider how God might deal with those who die in infancy, and the mentally incompetent who die without understanding the words of the gospel.

-In the redeemed state the new life we receive in Christ enlightens the mind spiritually and enables the person to understand the things of God.
+In the new redeemed state, the new life we receive in Christ enlightens the mind spiritually.
+It enables the person to understand the things of God.
 The hardened disposition of the heart is changed.
-By God’s power alone the will of man is renewed in that it is restored to that condition where it is able to choose what is truly good.
-This change in moral inclination is not a mere persuasive pull It is efficacious.
+Restored to that condition where it is able to choose what is truly good.
+This change in moral inclination is not a mere persuasive pull.
+It is efficacious.
 Made willing by grace, the regenerated believer comes most certainly and gladly to the Savior.

-Clearly there is no one descending from Adam by ordinary birth who is born innocent.
-Jesus is excepted because his birth was not ordinary.
-It was supernatural in that he was kept from inheriting the sin and guilt of the fallen race.
+Lost people are not able to consciously respond to God’s callings.
+No one descending from Adam by ordinary birth is born innocent.
+Jesus is excepted because his birth was not ordinary, it was supernatural.
+He did not inherit Adam’s sin and guilt.

-No individual’s salvation is conditioned upon, or caused by, any act, choice or attitude on his own part.
-Only by the work of regeneration can anyone purpose anything good or seek after the God of Scripture (Romans 3:10-12, John 6:44, 1 Corinthians 2:14).
-If someone who dies in infancy is saved it is wholly a work of grace based upon the work of Christ and determined from all eternity.
-The same may be said of any adult who comes to Christ visibly and shows the evidences of regeneration in his life.
+An individual’s salvation is never conditioned upon, or caused by, any act, choice or attitude on his own part.
+Only by the sovereign work of regeneration can anyone purpose anything good or come in saving faith to God.
+(Romans 3:10-12, John 6:44, 1 Corinthians 2:14).

-The Bible does not explicitly tell us about how the work of Christ might be applied to those not able to hear it.
-But this does not mean that the work of Christ is necessarily limited to those who are physically able to receive it.
-The Reformed process of exegesis has led most to conclude that the salvation of infants is certainly probable in at least some cases.
+The Bible does not explicitly tell us how the work of Christ is applied to those not able to hear or understand it.
+Passages about believing, repenting, and honoring God are only directed to those who are physically able to do so.
+Careful exegesis has led most to conclude that the salvation of infants is certainly probable in at least some cases.
 There is some difference as to the extent of that salvation as it applies to the whole class of infants who die in infancy.

 The Westminster Confession in 10:3 speaks of the regeneration of “elect infants, dying in infancy.”